 All reviews by Bill Johnson, copyright 2001-2014.

-Creating an Alien if Familar WorldThe Hunger Games by Suzanne Collins offers an example of how to tell a story around a familar if alien world, here the United States that has divided into mini-states.
+Creating an Alien if Familar WorldThe Hunger Games by Suzanne Collins offers an example of how to tell a story around a familiar if alien world, here the United States that has divided into mini-states.
 This kind of story requires raising questions and introducing information about this new world that draws an audience forward to want to know more.

 Notes on The Hunger Games